Skip to contents

 Only generate the phenotype data

-On the other hand, if you already have some surfaces to use but you would like a phenotype to go with it, you can generate a minimal “long format” dataframe (with variables: folder_id, id, site, age, sex, wisdom).
+On the other hand, if you already have some surfaces to use but you would like a phenotype to go with it, you can generate a minimal “long format” data.frame with the variables you like (though you may need to adapt the “folder_id” variable to your brain data structure).

 # Simulate phenotype dataset, using the same data_structure as above